jonahschlie/mini-gpt/README.md

    PyTorch handles certain operations under the hood, such as weight initialization, numerical precision, and optimizer behavior, which can subtly influence training dynamics even when using the same hyperparameters. <br>
    <br>
-   Using the trained PyTorch-based neural n-gram model, we generated text with two different decoding strategies: <br>
+   Using the trained PyTorch-based neural n-gram model, I generated text with two different decoding strategies: <br>
 	- Deterministic (sample = False): `shall i do not say 'amen, and all the world is the very like, and` <br>
     - Stochastic (sample = True): `shall i bear, and has had been banque there must be man's casca, anto` <br><br>